-- You may produce more saliva than normal, this is normal and will decrease as you become accustomed to your appliance.
+- You may produce more saliva than normal and will decrease as you become accustomed to your appliance.

 - Chewing may be awkward at first - stick with softer foods for a few days.
-Sticky or hard foods should continue to be avoided when returning to your normal eating habits.
+Sticky or hard foods should be avoided throughout treatment.

 - There may be some tenderness or soreness at first, this normally disappears after a few days - take Tylenol or Advil if needed.

 How often do I turn the Herbst appliance?

 The expander, which is placed in the palate, needs to be turned by you at home using the key we provide.
 The frequency of this expansion will be advised by Dr. Millar and Dr. Ponce.